ruby-processing/JRubyArt/_magic/processing.md

 ---
 ## __pde__ sketches get pre-processed to __java__ ##
 ------
 Part of the attraction of processing is that it hides a lot of java boilerplate stuff from the user.
-In vanilla processing all sketches get pre-processed to java prior to compilation:-
+In vanilla processing all sketches get [pre-processed][casey] to java prior to compilation:-

 So sketch_161005a.pde (an auto-named sketch in the processing ide), gets transformed as follows.